Function for Fitting Univariate Spatialy-Varying Coefficient GLMMs

 coda

-object of posterior samples for the abundance replicate (fitted) values with dimensions corresponding to MCMC samples and site.- mu.samples
+a two or three-dimensional object of posterior samples for the abundance replicate (fitted) values with dimensions corresponding to MCMC samples, site, and replicate.

-object of posterior samples for the expected abundance samples with dimensions corresponding to MCMC samples and site.- theta.samples
+a two or -three-dimensional array of posterior samples for the expected abundance samples with dimensions corresponding to MCMC samples, site, and replicate.

 a